 From an organizational perspective, constant turnover can disrupt project continuity.
 Software development projects often require consistent collaboration and knowledge sharing among team members.
 Frequent job hops could undermine team cohesion and hinder the seamless flow of ideas and information.

-Immediate Vs long term gains:
+Immediate Vs long-term gains:

-While short-term raises or signing bonuses might be appealing, the cumulative effect of multiple job changes can hinder long-term earning potential of a professional.
+While short-term raises or signing bonuses might be appealing, the cumulative effect of multiple job changes can hinder the long-term earning potential of a professional.
 Companies often offer more substantial compensation packages to employees who exhibit loyalty and commitment.

 Weaving a Limited Web: